 What does LEV testing involve?

-The Health and Safety Executive (HSE) are the government body responsible for the regulation and enforcement of work related risks to people in the work place.
-Dust & fume exposure is a key element of the COSHH 2002 (Control of Substances Hazard to Health) regulations setting out exposure limits, preventative guidelines and on going reductions of the contact between people and hazardous gas and particulates.
+COSHH 2002 (Control of Substances Hazard to Health) outlines exposure limits, preventative guidelines and ongoing reductions of the contact between people and hazardous gas and particulates.
 Under COSHH, companies must take steps to prevent, control, maintain and monitor dust and fume exposure in the workplace, as laid out in regulation 9.